-The ability to screen for Chlamydia using a urine sample has simplified the recommended preventive screening.
+The ability to screen for chlamydia using a urine sample has simplified the recommended preventive screening.
 However, less than 50 percent of women receive this important screening.
-How does your practice assure all sexually active women between 16-24 years of age and sexually active men ages 16-18 years of age are screened for Chlamydia?
+How does your practice assure all sexually active women between 16-24 years of age and sexually active men ages 16-18 years of age are screened for chlamydia?

-- Is it assessed during an adolescent well exam? - Is it included as a component of annual Pap smear for women?
+- Is it assessed during an adolescent well exam? - Is it included as a component of the annual Pap smear for women?

-Answering "No" to one of the above questions may indicate potential gaps within your practice as well as opportunities to provide this important preventative screen.
+Answering "no" to one of the above questions may indicate potential gaps within your practice as well as opportunities to provide this important preventive screen.

-Also, remember that when a patient tests positive for Chlamydia, they should inform their previous sexual partners.
-Expedited Partner Therapy should be provided for the partners of patients with a clinical or laboratory diagnosis of Chlamydia.
+When your patients test positive for chlamydia, they should inform their previous sexual partners.
+Expedited Partner Therapy should be provided for the partners of patients with a clinical or laboratory diagnosis of chlamydia.
 Additional information can be found at the following MDHHS website: www.michigan.gov/documents/mdch/EPT_for_Chlamydia_and_Gonorrhea_Guidance_for_Health_Care_Providers_494241_7.pdf.